-However, for the high income professional with a taxable investment account, dividends are the enemy of your total return.
+However, for the high-income professional with a taxable investment account, dividends are an enemy to your total return.

 Sure, there’s the aforementioned 15% tax on qualified dividends.
 In most states, you can add on state income tax of about 4% to 10% or more.
 Some cities impose an income tax on dividends, too.

 If you enjoy the household income of many physicians, you’ll be subject to the 3.8% NIIT (ACA) tax.
 And it you’re in the top federal income tax bracket, tack on another 5%.
-It’s not uncommon to give back 25% to 35% of your qualified dividends.
+It’s not uncommon to give up 25% to 35% or more of your qualified dividend payments to taxes.